 Study into Care Leavers in the Criminal Justice System with Claire Fitzpatrick (University of Lancaster) on behalf of Care Leavers Association and Greater Manchester Probation Trust.
 Project competion August 2014.

 Established in 2010, the 'Manchester Roundtable Group for BME support' is a group dedicated to the provision of a critical voice in relation to (social and criminal justice) policy and practice which has a disproportionate and discriminatory impact upon BAME individuals, groups and communities.
 The group is also concerned with the provision of up to date research and evaliaton material to support the development of more social justice responses to address racial disproportionality and inequality.

-C. Fitzpatrick, P. Williams (2017).
-The neglected needs of care leavers in the criminal justice system: Practitioners’ perspectives and the persistence of problem (corporate) parenting.
-Criminology & Criminal Justice.
+PK.
+Williams, C. Fitzpatrick (2017).
+The neglected needs of care leavers in the criminal justice system: Practitioners' perspectives and the persistence of problem (corporate) parenting.
+Criminology and Criminal Justice.
 17(2), pp.175-191.

 PK.
 Williams, P. Durrance (2003).
 Broadening the agenda around what works for black and Asian offenders.
 Probation Journal.
 50(3), pp.211-224.

 PK.
 Williams, C. Fitzpatrick, D. Coyne Supporting looked after children and care and care leavers in the Criminal Justice System: Emergent themes and strategies for change.
 Prison Service Journal. pp.8-13.